 International Report on Snow & Mountain Tourism

-The spread of multi-resorts season passes and the wider adoption of dynamic pricing continued to shape some transformation of the traditional tickets sale business model and increase the reliability of the revenue base.
+- Comforted by the pandemic restrictions, the advanced purchase model, together with multi-resorts season passes and the wider adoption of dynamic pricing continued to shape some transformation of the traditional tickets sale business model and increase the reliability of the revenue base.

 The industry has remained dedicated to delivering extraordinary experiences to the skiers and will be trying even harder over the next years, together with the hope that 2022 Winter Olympics will bring further fruits China ski business.